Stability and Service vs Costs

 Data is stored in multiple geographical regions, so should there be a complete datacentre outage, our platform will stay up

 AZURE partition their datacentre with total redundancy in multiple places.
-Should a fault arise on a peace of hardware, we have a duplicate platform ready in a different fault domain.
+Should a fault arise on a piece of hardware, we have a duplicate platform ready in a different fault domain.
 Microsoft guarantee (within reason) that both fault domains can’t break at once

 Like GRS, fault regions are designed with natural disasters in mind.
 Should any region have a serious issue, such as typhoons, earthquakes etc, there is another Datacentre ready that does not typically suffer from those disasters.